 World language exposure encourages empathy for learning a new language, development of problem-solving skills and an understanding of and openness to cultural differences.
 All Spanish classes are full immersion experiences with focus on acquiring speaking and listening skills.
 Third graders a acquire Spanish vocabulary through songs, poems, books and games, and investigate Latin American culture, including a celebration of the Day of the Dead when they decorate their own sugar skulls.
 The third graders learn fruit and vegetable vocabulary in connection to their social studies exploration of Native Americans and the Three Sisters.
 Third graders create ads for an imaginary store by designing clothing and labeling the articles of clothing with descriptions and prices, and then practice real-world interactions when shopping in that store.
 Students finish the year by learning how to form essential questions, practicing vocabulary by interviewing each other and asking basic questions about age, birthdate and favorite color.

 Third grade students continue to explore and expand their art skills.
 They incorporate a variety of art materials into longer term art projects.
 Over the course of the year artists work to refine their visual acuity including a unit in color theory, texture and shape.
 Drawing projects include a self study, still life observations and drawing from their imaginations.
-In third grade, students look at the work of various artists throughout the ages and create projects are inspired by their styles.
+In third grade, students look at the work of various artists throughout the ages and create projects that are inspired by their styles.
 They also observe architectural details on buildings.
 From these observations they draw and sculpt the head of a gargoyle.
 In collaboration with the classroom Native American studies curriculum, students construct ceramic pinch/coil pots which are painted in styles reflective of Native American culture.
 The art studios provide children a valuable opportunity to express their feelings, thoughts and ideas in a safe and nurturing environment.

 Third grade marks an important milestone for young musicians at CGPS: the students choose one of a selection of instruments to study.
 Students also perform in a vocal and instrumental concert for parents at the end of the school year, showcasing healthy singing habits (proper posture, breath regulations and using the “flute voice”).
 In general music, students play ostinati (repeated musical patterns) on pitched instruments such as xylophones, metallophones and temple blocks while singing in both unison and canon.
 The students confidently sing using the pentatonic scale and continue to build their music literacy.